sgryphon/iot-demo-build/aws/README-aws-cdk.md

 Following the example to see modifications and removal: https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html

-App: Landing with IPv6
+App: Landing template with IPv6
 ----------------------

-### Running the developed app
+### Deploy the network stack

+Run the app with the Cloud Development Kit to deploy the network stack:

 ```powershell
 $ENV:CDK_DEFAULT_ACCOUNT="744827226675"